Final Battle (2025)

-The 2025 Final Battle is an upcoming professional wrestling live streaming event produced by American promotion Ring of Honor (ROH).
-It will be the 24th Final Battle event and will take place on Friday, December 5, 2025, as a part of GalaxyCon at the Greater Columbus Convention Center in Columbus, Ohio.
-The event will air exclusively on ROH's streaming service, Honor Club.
+The 2025 Final Battle was a professional wrestling live streaming event produced by American promotion Ring of Honor (ROH).
+It was the 24th Final Battle event and took place on Friday, December 5, 2025, as a part of GalaxyCon at the Greater Columbus Convention Center in Columbus, Ohio.
+The event aired exclusively on ROH's streaming service, Honor Club.

+Fourteen matches were contested at the event, including three on the Zero-Hour pre-show.
+In the event's final match, which was promoted as part of a double main event, Athena defeated Persephone to retain the ROH Women's World Championship.
+The second main event, which was the penultimate match, saw Bandido last eliminate Hechicero in a Survival of the Fittest match to retain the ROH World Championship.
+In other prominent matches, Red Velvet defeated Mercedes Moné to win the ROH Women's World Television Championship, Lee Moriarty defeated Nigel McGuinness 5—4 after overtime in a 30-minute Iron man match, and Deonna Purrazzo defeated Billie Starkz to become the inaugural ROH Women's Pure Champion.

 Production

 Background

 Final Battle is a professional wrestling event produced by Ring of Honor.
 First held in 2002, it is traditionally ROH's last show in the calendar year.
 It is widely regarded as Ring of Honor's premiere flagship event, similar to WWE's WrestleMania.
 On August 11, 2025, ROH announced that the 2025 Final Battle would be held at the Greater Columbus Convention Center in Columbus, Ohio on December 5, as part of a partnership with GalaxyCon Columbus, and would air exclusively on Honor Club.